-- (a) The rules contained in this rule 20 only apply whilst the Corporation is a Regional Corporation. - (b) Where a rule contained in this rule 20 conflicts with a rule contained elsewhere in this Rule Book, to the extent permitted by the CATSI Act, this rule 20 will apply to the extent of the inconsistency.
+(a) The rules contained in this rule 20 only apply whilst the Corporation is the Central Services Corporation.

+(b) Where a rule contained in this rule 20 conflicts with a rule contained elsewhere in this Rule Book, to the extent permitted by the CATSI Act, the rule in clause 20 will apply to the extent of the inconsistency.